GuillaumeGomez/this-week-in-rust-docs/_posts/2016-7-4-this-week-in-rust-docs-11.md

 # Latest news

-A [post](https://facility9.com/2016/07/rust-doc-days-follow-up/) has been wrote about the rust doc days, thanks to [@peschkaj](https://github.com/peschkaj)!
+A [post](https://facility9.com/2016/07/rust-doc-days-follow-up/) has been wrote about The Rust Doc Days, thanks to [@peschkaj](https://github.com/peschkaj)!

 # Current opened issues

-For now, here are the two big issues opened for Rust documentation:
+For now, here are the two big issues for Rust documentation:

 * [The Standard Library Documentation Checklist](https://github.com/rust-lang/rust/issues/29329)
 * [Add error explanations for all error codes](https://github.com/rust-lang/rust/issues/32777)